An Employee Promotion Recognizes Their Contribution to the Firm

-The advancement of an employee from one job position to another job position that has a higher salary range, a higher level job title, and, often, more and higher level job responsibilities in an organization, is called a promotion.
+The advancement of an employee from one job position to another job position that has a higher salary range, a higher level job title, and, often, more and higher-level job responsibilities in an organization, is called a promotion.
 Sometimes a promotion results in an employee taking on responsibility for managing or overseeing the work of other employees.
-Decision-making authority tends to rise with a promotion as well.
+Decision-making authority tends to rise with promotion as well.

 Unlike in a lateral move, the promotion can result in more status within the organization.
 But, along with the authority and status conveyed with the new position title, comes additional responsibility, accountability, and expanded expectations for contributions.
 Indeed, one standard joke in organizations that promote employees is "Be careful what you wish for..."

 Visually, a promotion moves an employee's job up one level on an organizational chart.
 The new reporting relationships are displayed as vertical lines to boxes below the new level of the employee following the promotion.

 A promotion is viewed as desirable by employees because of the impact a promotion has on pay, authority, responsibility, and the ability to influence broader organizational decision making.
 A promotion raises the status of the employee who receives a promotion which is a visible sign of esteem from the employer.

 As a sign of the value and esteem that an employee is held in by the employer, the promotion is a visible action that other employees see.
 In all cases of promotion, the employer is telegraphing to other employees the kinds of actions, behaviors, and values he'd like to see in their attitudes, outlooks, contributions, and commitment.

 The first dilemma an employer will face is where to post a job vacancy notice.
 This notice can be an internal posting, an external posting in newspapers or websites, or they may list the opening in both formats.

 Internal employees must feel as if they have the opportunity for promotion or they begin to feel as if their careers are on hold and there is nowhere for them to progress unless they leave your organization.